Editor's choice: Inheritance Funding probate advances

 Inheritances involve two types of taxes: estate tax and inheritance tax.
 Estate tax is paid from the estate of the deceased before you get your funds.
 Inheritance tax is what you pay after you receive your inheritance.

 Only a few states charge inheritance tax, including Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
-This tax can range from 1% to 18% of your inheritance’s worth in 2022, depending on how much you receive and your state’s laws.
+This tax can range from 1% to 18% of your inheritance’s worth as of 2022, depending on how much you receive and your state’s laws.
 Often close relatives like spouses and dependents are exempt from paying an inheritance tax.

 Make sure you’re aware of your state’s inheritance tax laws before applying for inheritance financing to know just how much you’re eligible to receive.